 We’ve decided against offering the “Certified Aromatherapist” title.
 Instead, we focus on what it really takes to create confident and empowered Aromatherapy Practitioners.

 We offer certificates for all of our classes.
 These show completion of hours and topics listed.
 However, these do not signify certification or license to practice.
 In reality, the term “certification” has no meaning.
 It is simply a marketing term used by schools.
 It is similar to essential oil companies using the terms “certified pure therapeutic” or “pharma grade.”

 The Registered Aromatherapist or RA designation is the only recognized title in aromatherapy.
 In order to receive this designation, one must take the ARC’s independent exam.

-We design our classes and courses to help you become an aromatherapy practitioner.
+We’ve designed our Aromatherapy Practitioner Course to help you become an aromatherapy practitioner.
 This looks different for everyone.
 Some people engage in home use for the family; some incorporate aromatherapy into their practices (such as massage); others start businesses doing consultations or selling essential oils.

-Our APT Program includes hands-on, live classes taught by practicing aromatherapists.
+Our Aromatherapy Practitioner Training Program includes hands-on, live classes taught by practicing aromatherapists.
 One of our aromatherapists has 40 years of client-based experience alone.
 In addition, you will receive a personalized mentorship to help guide you on your aromatic journey.
 You’ll also receive access to an online support platform.

 For us, the ultimate goal is to take the ARC exam and become a Registered Aromatherapist.
 This is the gold standard of aromatherapy designations.
 Our classes, courses, and training programs are geared to prepare you for this exam.